MCS-273: Introduction to C++ Programming (J-term 2001)

 In particular, we intend to dock you additional points if you

-fail to complete a significant number of the check-off labs, in-class
+fail to complete a significant number of the check-off labs and/or

 Please see either of us if you have any question about how you